ArdalanJaf/homage-nowness/README.md

 ### Notes

-Whilst the site displays as intended, there are a number of HTML errors if put through validator (such as <Div> inside <Label> for some icons).
+Whilst the site displays as intended, there are a number of HTML errors if put through validator (such as Div-tag inside Label-tag for some icons).
 With input from mentors, I judged it not worth the reformating required to remove these errors, over spending time learning new things.
 However it has served as a useful lesson in conforming to HTML write-up best-practices.